 The following steps must be completed for admission to a curriculum program before official acceptance is granted:

 - Request an official transcript from all high school and post high school academic work to be sent directly to the Office of Admissions in Student Development.
-The Registrar will review transcripts to determine if placement testing is required.
+The Director of Enrollment Services/Registrar will review transcripts to determine if placement testing is required.